We instinctively avoid things we fear. Learn how to choose a career and find your career path through a powerful source of your fears.

 It was tough, but I managed to toggle both roles.
 I learned a ton.

-The most important lesson I learned though was THIS was my career progression, job path and purpose.
+The most important lesson I learned though was THIS was my career progression plan and purpose.

 The exact thing that terrified me was the exact thing I was meant to be doing!